varunagrawal/guides/cuda.md

         $ sudo chmod a+r /usr/lib/x86_64-linux-gnu/libcudnn*

 You should now be able to run `make` or `cmake` and see the cuDNN installation being picked up.

+## Hacks

+- To get a history of processes on the GPU, run `sudo fuser -v /dev/nvidia*`.
+Useful for finding processes that aren't listed in `nvidia-smi` but are still occupying the GPU.